-Eleven studies collectively including more than 4,700 unique diclofenac-exposed pregnancies have investigated the risk of adverse fetal effects following in utero exposure.
-These studies have provided conflicting evidence, with a small number describing statistically significant increased risks of miscarriage, cardiovascular malformation and low birth weight.
+Twelve studies collectively including approximately 15,000 unique diclofenac-exposed pregnancies have investigated the risk of adverse fetal effects following in utero exposure.
+These studies have provided conflicting evidence, with a small number describing statistically significant increased risks of miscarriage, cardiovascular malformation, and abnormal birth weight outcomes.
 However, it is possible that these results may have been produced as a result of data confounding.
 Further studies using additional datasets are required before robust conclusions can be drawn concerning the fetal effects of maternal diclofenac use in pregnancy.

 No evidence of associations with intrauterine death/stillbirth or preterm delivery has been provided from a small number of studies.
 No controlled studies investigating neurodevelopmental impairment or malignancy risks were located.